 The Policy derives the foundation of its definition from both the 2020 Jerusalem Declaration Definition on Antisemitism (hereafter referred to as "the JDA") and the Nexus Document.
 The base of the JDA framework is an academically rigorous and contextualized guide to understanding ostensible presentations of antisemitism endorsed by hundreds of academics worldwide.
-The following passage contains background information obtained from the Jerusalem Declaration website:3
+The use of the JDA and Nexus definitions reflects a community-centered, contextually responsive approach rooted in SSMU policy-making precedent